2025 – A NEW STRUCTURE

 For more information on these challenges please see the Challenges – Implementation page.

 As a part of the Virtual Earth Systems Research Institute (VESRI) it is essential to work transdisciplinary and cross-institutionally to address some of the crucial scientific challenges needed to achieve advanced climate modelling capabilities.
 At the mid-term review in year three the project was restructured into seven teams which cut across the original LEMONTREE challenges, but also across institutions, to facilitate greater collaboration and cutting-edge science.
+At our last annual team meeting in August 2025, we revised these working groups again to reflect new priorities, emerging opportunities, and lessons learned from the project so far.

-THE WORKING GROUPS
+THE (REVISED) WORKING GROUPS

-Working Group 4: Fire-Vegetation Interactions
+Working Group F: Fire-Vegetation Interactions

 The Fire-Vegetation interactions working group is aiming to develop a new fire model using eco-evolutionary optimality principles of fire and vegetation interactions to design a new fire regime framework that can simulate different aspects of the fire regime.
 Firstly, the group aims to understand which plant traits, if any, can be used to improve predictions of burnt area, fire size and fire intensity.
 Secondly, the group will incorporate these traits into our current working model of fire to better predict elements of the fire regime.
 The model will then be coupled to the P model to better improve climate predictions.
 The group is being led by Professor Sandy Harrison (University of Reading) and Dr. Olivia Haas (University of Reading).

-Working Group 6: Vegetation Dynamics/Functional Diversity
+Working Group VD: Vegetation Dynamics

-Working Group 7: Implementation Working Group
+Working Group IC: Implementation Working Group